-For Indian airlines, the current commercial fleet of 500+ aircraft is likely to double within the next 7-10 years.
+For Indian airlines, the current commercial fleet of 500+ aircraft is likely to double within the next seven to 10 years.
 And this fleet requires adequate airport capacity – for developing networks, for parking the aircraft and for flying the aircraft.
 As of the latest count, there are 137 operational airports across the country and more are being developed.
 And within these, metro airports continue to be key to aviation traffic with about 61 percent of the domestic traffic and about 73 percent of international traffic still originating from the six metro cities.
 All of these airports operate as monopolies – which has consequential impacts on affordability and access.

 Current model ensures monopolies